Moudi2020/awesome-ios/README.md

  * [GHWalkThrough](https://github.com/GnosisHub/GHWalkThrough) - A UICollectionView backed drop-in component for introduction views.
  * [ICETutorial](https://github.com/icepat/ICETutorial) - A nice tutorial like the one introduced in the Path 3.X App.
  * [JazzHands](https://github.com/IFTTT/JazzHands) - Jazz Hands is a simple keyframe-based animation framework for UIKit.
 Animations can be controlled via gestures, scroll views, KVO, or ReactiveCocoa.
+ * [Write-Snaps](https://github.com/Moudi2020/Write-Snaps) - ios app similar to snapchat feature where you can either take a pic from your gallery or camera and then write or draw on top of it then save or share the picture.  :large_orange_diamond:

 ### UI
  * [Chameleon](https://github.com/ViccAlexander/Chameleon) - A lightweight, yet powerful, flat color framework for iOS.